Frequently Asked Questions

 Yes most areas we hunt have access to landing for Private Air Charters.
 This is highly recommended for those that do not want to travel via road.
 Details can be requested from our Office.

-SAA (South African airlines), SA Express and SA Airlink to travel with firearms.
+SAA on certain flights, and SA Airlink, to travel with firearms

-SA Express and SA Airlink do not travel to East London or Port Elizabeth with Firearms.
+SAA and SA Express do not travel to East London or Port Elizabeth with Firearms.

 Please check with your travel agent or Outfitter regarding airlines that allow firearms and which do not.